slateci/slate-catalog/incubator/jupyter-notebook/jupyter-notebook/README.md

 	htpasswd -c auth <username>

-And once you choose a password, a file containing the <username> and password hash will be generated and named "auth".
+And once you choose a password, a file containing the &lt;username&gt; and password hash will be generated and named "auth".
-Now you can create a secret using this command:
+Now you can create a secret using a command in this format:

 	slate secret create --group <group> --cluster <cluster> --from-file=auth <secret-name>